In my many years of biohacking and using nootropics to optimize my brain, I have found basic blood work is fundamental to measuring my success.

 Proinflammatory cytokines tumor necrosis factor-a (TNF-a), interleukin-1 beta (IL-1b), interleukin-6 (IL-6), and interleukin-8 (IL-8) regulate C-reactive protein.
 And knowing them may help identify the cause of inflammation.

 These cytokines are cellular growth factors that are synthesized in nearly every cell in your body.
 Generally only in response to stress.
-There is growing evidence that depression could stimulate proinflammatory IL-6.[xi]
+There is growing evidence that elevated levels of proinflammatory IL-6 could predict your potential for depression.[xi]

 Adding Artichoke Extract (Luteolin), Cat’s Claw, Ginseng, L-Glutamine, Oat Straw, SAM-e, Vitamin B3 (Niacin), Vitamin B6 (P-5-P), Vitamin B8 (Inositol), or N-Acetyl L-Cysteine (NAC) to your nootropic stack can keep proinflammatory cytokines under control.